Exclusive · Google Ads Sourced

 Charleston, Morgantown (WVU), Huntington (Marshall University), and Martinsburg urban corridors drive concentrated pedestrian volume.
 Mallet unitary premises duty supports upper-tier outcomes when pedestrian and premises theories overlap (e.g., crosswalk-adjacent commercial property).
 Tourism (New River Gorge National Park, Snowshoe Mountain Resort) drives seasonal pedestrian and bicyclist files.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the MPLA noneconomic cap structure under W. Va.
+Med-mal leads can be added on request, but they are not a focus area given the MPLA noneconomic cap structure under W. Va.
 Code § 55-7B-8 ($375,000 standard / $750,000 catastrophic, both at or near the 150% statutory CPI ceilings after 20 years of indexing) upheld in MacDonald v.
 City Hospital, 715 S.E.2d 405 (W. Va.
 2011), and the 10-year statute of repose under § 55-7B-4(a).

 The Law